-- 4.2.1.7.9 Hazardous chemical system hardware shall be designed to prevent hazardous chemicals from spilling or leaking. - 4.2.1.7.10 The range user or program shall design hazardous chemical systems that release caustic, toxic, or reactive chemicals resulting in a critical or marginal hazard such that the flow path contains two independent inhibits to prevent inadvertent release.
+4.2.1.7.9 Hazardous chemical system hardware shall be designed to prevent hazardous chemicals from spilling or leaking.

+4.2.1.7.10 The range user or program shall design hazardous chemical systems that release caustic, toxic, or reactive chemicals resulting in a critical or marginal hazard such that the flow path contains two independent inhibits to prevent inadvertent release.
 If a release results in a catastrophic hazard, three independent inhibits are required.

-An inhibit that utilizes a pyrotechnic valve may meet the intent of the two independent inhibits as long as the chemical system is not hypergolic, a spill/leak does not present a catastrophic hazard, and it is reviewed and approved by the WFF Safety Office.
+An inhibit which utilizes a pyrotechnic valve may meet the intent of the two independent inhibits as long as the chemical system is not hypergolic, a spill/leak does not present a catastrophic hazard, and it is reviewed and approved by the WFF Safety Office.
 When designing pyrotechnic valves, NASA-SPEC-5022 is recommended.

-Check the GSFC Technical Standards Program website at http://standards.gsfc.nasa.gov or contact the Executive Secretary for the GSFC Technical Standards Program to verify correct version prior to use.

-- 4.2.1.7.11 Components of hazardous chemical systems shall feature welded fittings or redundant mechanical seals at all fittings to prevent inadvertent flow or release of caustic, toxic, or reactive chemicals. - 4.2.1.7.12 Materials selected for use in hazardous chemical systems shall be compatible with the hazardous chemical used.
-This includes compatibility under operating pressure, shock, vibration, reactivity, and temperature conditions. - 4.2.1.7.13 Bi-propellant systems that incorporate both a fuel and an oxidizer shall be designed such that a malfunction of either the oxidizer or the fuel subsystems cannot result in mixing. - 4.2.1.7.14 Monopropellant systems that feature a fuel and a catalytic bed shall incorporate at least two independent inhibits in the flow path to prevent inadvertent contact of the propellant with the catalytic bed. - 4.2.1.7.15 If remote status monitoring is required, the range and/or range user shall provide monitoring of hazardous chemical systems, their components, and/or operating personnel.
-The WFF Safety Office will determine the required level of monitoring, if any. - 4.2.1.7.16 Hazardous chemical system GSE hardware (tanks, transfer lines, etc.) shall comply with the applicable safety and design standard for GSE.
+4.2.1.7.11 Components of hazardous chemical systems shall feature welded fittings or redundant mechanical seals at all fittings to prevent inadvertent flow or release of caustic, toxic, or reactive chemicals.

+4.2.1.7.12 Materials selected for use in hazardous chemical systems shall be compatible with the hazardous chemical used.
+This includes compatibility under operating pressure, shock, vibration, reactivity, and temperature conditions.

+4.2.1.7.13 Bi-propellant systems that incorporate both a fuel and an oxidizer shall be designed such that a malfunction of either the oxidizer or the fuel subsystems cannot result in mixing.

+4.2.1.7.14 Monopropellant systems that feature a fuel and a catalytic bed shall incorporate at least two independent inhibits in the flow path to prevent inadvertent contact of the propellant with the catalytic bed.

+4.2.1.7.15 If remote status monitoring is required, the range and/or range user shall provide monitoring of hazardous chemical systems, their components, and/or operating personnel.
+The WFF Safety Office will determine the required level of monitoring, if any.

+4.2.1.7.16 Hazardous chemical system GSE hardware (tanks, transfer lines, etc.) shall comply with the applicable safety and design standard for GSE.